AtomicConductor/conductor_client/docs/submitters/clarisse.md

 ## Introduction

 The Conductor submitter for Clarisse allows you to ship renders to Conductor's cloud from a familiar interface within Clarisse.
-It is implemented as a custom class that lives inside the project.
+It's implemented as a custom class that lives inside the project.
 The class name is ConductorJob.

 You may configure many ConductorJobs in a single project in order to try out different cloud parameters.
 A single job may also be set up to render many images, such as multiple VR cameras.